 This hospital habitus is characterized by an increase in abdominal waist circumference and a progressive worsening of posture.

-It is also correlated to increased levels of fatigue.
+It is also correlated with increased levels of fatigue.

 In no way is this post meant to be a criticism of anyone’s body type or their dietary habits, rather it is meant to be informative and educational.